History of the Diocese of St Davids

 This led to the redundancy or closure of church buildings which should never have been built or restored in the Victorian period, a process that continues.
 But a parallel programme of innovative re-ordering is helping to put our surviving churches back into the communities they serve.

-Today in the twenty first century, the diocese is looking forward and outward, through Growing Hope, a strategy for growth that seeks to refresh its mission and ministry by the establishment of Local Ministry Areas.
+Today in the twenty-first century, the diocese is looking forward and outward, through Growing Hope, a strategy for growth that seeks to refresh its mission and ministry with the replacement of traditional parishes with Local Ministry Areas.

 In 2016, St Davids elected Wales’ first woman bishop, Rt Revd Joanna Penberthy.
 Two years later, our first-ever female Dean – Very Revd Dr Sarah Rowland Jones – was also appointed to the Cathedral.